wp-cli/doctor-command/README.md

 		Use checks registered in a specific configuration file.

 	[--fields=<fields>]
 		Limit the output to specific fields.
-Default is name,status,message.

 	[--format=<format>]
 		Render results in a particular format.